leandrosilva/cameron/README.markdown

 Let see what these input variables mean:

-- __host:__ Cameron web server host name or IP address
+- **host:** Cameron web server host name or IP address
-- __port:__ Cameron web server port
+- **port:** Cameron web server port

-These values are statically defineds inside priv/config/{environment}.config which is selected by environment (e.g. development, test, or production).
+These values are statically defineds inside *priv/config/{environment}.config* which is selected by environment (e.g. development, test, or production).

-- name: the unique identification of a workflow given
+- **name:** the unique identification of a workflow given

-These value are defined inside priv/config/{environment}.config, with a specific layout we are going to see next.
+That value also is defined inside *priv/config/{environment}.config* with a specific layout we are going to see next.

-And that *JSON payload*, as itself explains, has a pre-defined (and expected) layout.
+Finally, that *JSON payload*, as itself explains, has a pre-defined (and expected) layout.

 1.1.
 It verifies whether that workflow exists or not, by look to a configuration file where is recorded any existent workflow.
 The layout of that configuration file is like that: